ardalis/ardalis-com-gatsby/src/pages/blog/http-file-not-sending-auth-header.md

 Since the issue seemed to revolve around missing headers, I wanted to verify if what was showing up in the Request tab was correct, so [I wrote some custom LogHeadersMiddleware](/log-request-headers-middleware) to show me **every** header that ASP.NET Core was seeing.

 That's when I noticed something odd.
-See if you can pick it out in this image, which shows a request (a single request) from the .http file:
+See if you can pick it out in this image, which shows a request (a single request) from the .http file to the API app:

 ![Request from .http file showing logged headers](/img/http-file-request-with-headers.png)